Mulberry Charlotte Russe

 It is clear that the prices of quality trees varies enormously depending on your chosen supplier.
 For example Keepers Nursery look good at first glance.
 However an advertised price of only £16.50 turns into an exceptionally high £31.00 when you add in their £14.50 delivery charge!

 VAT, delivery charges and other incidentals all need to be taken into account!
-We would also advise that buying a bare-rooted Golden delicious is roughly £10 cheaper than the equivalent potted tree.
+We would also advise that buying a bare-rooted Idared is roughly £10 cheaper than the equivalent potted tree.
 There is no difference in quality so always try to buy the bare-rooted tree.

 Our recommendation for rootstock would be to buy it on either M26 or MM106 for the average sized garden.